Adoption of Amendment C172 to the Banyule Planning Scheme

 Proposed Building Height Limits

 The Heidelberg Structure Plan proposes to apply a new suite of height limits for future development in the Heidelberg MAC.
-Click here to view the proposed height limits map, which is taken from page 31 of the Structure Plan.
+Click here to view the proposed height limits map, which is taken from page 31 of the adopted Structure Plan (February 2025).

 For a significant portion of the centre, the proposed building height limits retain or only moderately vary the existing height limits.
 For example, it is proposed that an existing building height limit of 11 metres (3 storeys) be retained over much of the residential areas within the Heidelberg MAC.